 9. Three Dog Bakery Golden & Peanut Butter Cookies

-Three Dog Bakery Golden & Peanut Butter Cookies combine crunchy vanilla cookies with a creamy peanut butter filling, offering a treat that's both flavorful and texturally interesting.
-They're best for dogs who crave peanut butter and owners who want a treat that feels special.
+Three Dog Bakery Golden & Peanut Butter Cookies combine crunchy vanilla cookies with a real peanut butter cream filling.
+This treat is best for large dogs who love a classic sandwich cookie with a rich, natural flavor.

-- Real peanut butter filling: Appeals to dogs who love nutty flavors
+- Real peanut butter filling: Delivers authentic taste dogs crave

 - Crunchy and creamy texture